Skip to main content

 • It may be helpful to set reminders or alerts to maintain the dosing schedule and prevent missed doses.

 In most cases, missing a dose is not a serious concern.
-If you continually miss doses, you may want to consult a healthcare provider to determine whether an adjustment to the medication schedule is necessary.
-For those who prefer a once-daily oral medication, Rybelsus may be an alternative worth considering since it contains the same active ingredient of Ozempic (semaglutide) in an oral form and is taken once daily.
+If you habitually miss doses, consult a healthcare provider to determine whether a different medication is necessary.
+For those who prefer a once-daily oral medication, Rybelsus may be an alternative worth considering since it contains the same active ingredient as Ozempic (semaglutide) in a daily oral form.